-The following policy outlines basic principles regarding the addition and support of open access (OA) content to complement existing collection development policies.
-The supported OA content may be monograph and journal programs and models and cooperative large-scale digitization efforts.
-The policy covers both financial support for OA initiatives and identification and selection of OA content for addition to the collection and catalog.
+The following policy outlines basic principles regarding the addition and support of open access (OA) content and infrastructure to complement existing collection development policies.
+The supported OA content may be monograph and journal programs and models as well as cooperative large-scale digitization efforts.
+The policy covers both financial support for OA initiatives, including transformative agreements (e.g., read and publish agreements and subscribe to open), and identification and selection of OA content for addition to the collection and catalog.